frequently asked questions...

 "bugs - there are flies in my terrarium - eeek!"

 Welcome to the world of a living Little Land.
 At the time of potting all moss is curated and treated with insecticide.
 Potting materials however contain micro-organisms that are near invisible - months down the track you may find a little friend or two flying in your terrarium.
-All you need to do is give your terrarium a shot of fly-spray and replace the lid.
+All you need to do is give your terrarium a shot of fly-spray on a piece of paper towel, pop it inside the terrarium and replace the lid.
+Remove the paper-towel the following day.
 Repeat this process again in five days time.

 "the leaves are turning brown"